simonrho/jsi-cli/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Description
-The JSI CLI is a command-line interface designed for Junos devices, facilitating various operations related to user management, device connectivity, organizational management, and API token handling.
+The JSI CLI is a command-line interface designed for Junos devices.
 This script offers a range of functionalities including user authentication, organization and device management, and API token configuration, making it a comprehensive tool for managing Junos devices within the JSI ecosystem.

-## Background
-This script is tailored for network administrators and engineers who manage Junos devices.
-It simplifies the process of connecting devices to the cloud, handling user sessions, creating or deleting organizations, and setting API tokens for secure operations.
-The CLI is built with user-friendly commands, ensuring a smooth workflow for managing Junos devices and their interactions with the cloud.

 ## Installation
-To install the JSI CLI for Junos Devices, run the following command in your shell:
+To install the JSI CLI script as a Juniper Op script on Junos Devices, run this command in your shell:

 ```shell
 curl -k -s https://raw.githubusercontent.com/simonrho/jsi-cli/main/install.sh | /bin/sh
 ```

-This command fetches and executes the installation script from the official Juniper repository, ensuring that you have the latest version of the CLI.
+This command fetches and executes the installation script from the this GitHub repository, ensuring that you have the latest version of the CLI.

 ## Command Samples
 Here are some examples of how to use the JSI CLI commands: